Taste the Difference!

 Try our dried plums and we’re sure you’ll be a regular! 😂

-- Italian Prune: This European plum is excellent fresh, canned or dried.
+- Italian Prune: Excellent fresh, canned or dried.
 It is purple skin, sweet yellow flesh with a freestone.

 - Available late August to early September